 2. Reston Town Center Ice Skating, Reston

 Follow your skating fun with a stop at any of the terrific Reston Town Center restaurants and bars, or rest your feet at a movie.
-Clyde’s is our pick for delicious crab cakes and a view of the skaters, but we’ve also had tasty meals at Vapiano, Big Bowl, Jackson’s and many others.
+Clyde’s is our pick for delicious crab cakes and a view of the skaters, but we’ve also had tasty meals at Big Bowl, Jackson’s, and others.
 If the weather is warm enough, the tables by the fountain provide an excellent spot to sit and people watch.
 Remember that parking is free in the evenings and weekends, otherwise plan to pay for your spot.

 Indoor Northern Virginia Ice Skating Rinks